vPancake7/vPancake7/README.md

 Right now I'm a student at Universidad Latina de Panama in Lic.
 Ing.
 Sistemas Informaticos.
 </br> I like to learn new stuffs and contents.
-</br> I am a begginer in the programming field.
+</br> :computer: I am a begginer in the programming field.

 <details open>
 <summary> <b>Programming Languages that I'm learning <b></summary>